gravitonian/platform-sample-jar/README.md

 # TODO

-  * Create example module for Share
   * Abstract assembly into a dependency so we don't have to ship the assembly in the archetype
-  * Create new, slim and simply parent pom to set sensible defaults and profiles
   * Purge, functional/remote unit tests
-    * Ensure that all functionality still works even without parent pom